 Look at verse 12a.
 Previously, Jesus had been by the Lake of Gennesaret.
 He seemed to be moving and teaching throughout the region.
 While he came to one particular town, he was approached by a man who was covered with leprosy.
 At that time, leprosy was one of the most feared diseases.
 It was like a person with HIV/AIDS in our times.
 Leprosy attacks the skin and nerves, disfiguring a person’s flesh beyond recognition, and leads to death.
 What is worse, leprosy is contagious.
 Therefore, lepers were shunned by the community and cast out to live secluded lives.
 Not only was the physical pain unbearable for a leper, but the emotional turmoil was just as agonizing.

 Leprosy is said to be just like sin.
 Sin makes us very ugly.
 Sin eats away at our soul until it is destroyed.
 Sin also spreads from one person to another.
-Sin separates us from God where we feel alone and abandoned without hope.
-Sin is a horrible disease that leads us to only one place.
+Sin separates us from God where we feel alone and abandoned without any hope.
+The horrible disease of sin leads us to only one place.
 Romans 6:23a says, “For the wages of sin is death.”
-If we are in our sins and death is right around the corner, what can we possibly do?
+If we are in our sins and death is inevitable, what can we possibly do?
 We can learn from the leprous man by what he did next.

-Out among the valley of the lepers, there was no hope for this man.
-He knew there was only one who could help him.
-The leprous man apparently had heard about Jesus.
-He then made his way into the town to find Jesus.
-Imagine people who may have seen the man coming.
-They may have screamed and run away as if he was a monster.
-This leper hoped that Jesus would not react the same way.
 According the verse 12b, “When he saw Jesus, he fell with his face to the ground and begged him, `Lord, if you are willing, you can make me clean.’”
-We see here this man had tremendous faith.
-As a leper, he risked everything- ridicule, shame, threats on his life, all in order to just have a chance to meet Jesus.
-Based on his reaction, he had a reverent and divine respect for Jesus, calling him `Lord’ and falling prostrate before him.
-He cried out in desperation to Lord Jesus with a faith that was unmatched, “if you are willing, you can make me clean.”
+This man had tremendous faith.
+He had a reverent and divine respect for Jesus, calling him `Lord’ and falling prostrate before him.
+He cried out in desperation, “if you are willing, you can make me clean.”

 How did Jesus respond?
-Look at verse 13.
 Seeing this leper’s deep faith, “Jesus reached out his hand and touched the man. `I am willing,’ he said.
 Be clean!’
 And immediately the leprosy left him.”
 We see here the marvelous love and grace of Jesus Christ.
-While all others rejected this leper, while all others did not dare associate with him, while all others left him to rot and die alone in his condition, Jesus came and comforted him with a motherly touch.
+Others rejected this leper, did not dare associate with him, and left him to rot and die alone in his condition.
+But Jesus came and comforted him with a motherly touch.
 Jesus did not need to touch this man at all, for the power of his word was enough to heal him.
 But Jesus knew what this man needed most.
 Unlike others, Jesus assured the leper, “I am willing.”
-More than likely those who had frowned upon such a leper were watching this beautiful event, and they witnessed Jesus’ power saying, “Be clean!”.
+“Be clean!”.